-Part 1: The Progressives-Providing the Context
+Part 1: Ancient Egypt-Providing the Context

-Note to the teacher: The next pages provide materials meant to help students better understand and evaluate Progressivism and the city.
+Note to the teacher: The next pages provide materials meant to help students better understand and evaluate this topic.
 The materials also seek to teach students the Five Habits of Historical Thinking.

 This section includes the following: